PritamChakrabortyShuvo/Git/03_Process-of-Initializing-Empty-Git-Repository.md

-# Process of Initializing a Empty Git Repository from Local to Remote
+# Process of Initializing a Empty Local Repository
 ## Step 1.
 Create a Directory
 Create a empty Directory named "My-First-Repository"
 ## Step 3.
 Initialize the Git Repository